getnamo/TensorFlow-Unreal/README.md

 #### Any UStruct Example

 The most common way of sending input is to interweave a struct in a json object.
-In this particular example we send a vector, but you can easily make a custom struct type (can be completely defined in blueprint!), fill its data and replace the vector in the graph for the desired result.
+In this particular example we send a vector, but you can easily make a custom struct type, fill its data and replace the vector in the graph for the desired result.
+In this case we send ```{"SomeVector":{"x":1.0,"y":2.3,"z":4.3}}```

 ![send struct](http://i.imgur.com/3WLXgqL.png)

+Note that the struct can be completely user defined, even in blueprint, so this makes it very convenient to organize your data and easily decode it on the python side.

 #### Special convenience case: UTexture2D

-A convenience function wraps a UTexture2D into a json object with ```{"pixels":[<1D array of pixels>]}``` which you can reshape using numpy.
+A convenience function wraps a UTexture2D into a json object with ```{"pixels":[<1D array of pixels>], "size":{"x":<image width>,:"y":<image height>}}``` which you can reshape using numpy.

 ![send texture](http://i.imgur.com/WNLG3Z1.png)

+#### Custom functions

+If you need to call more functions from blueprints that the current api doesn't support, you can do so by using the ```CallCustomFunction``` method in blueprint.
+You specify the function name and pass in a string as arguments.
+The function runs on the game thread and will return immediately with an expected string value.
+For both string arguments, JSON encoding is recommended for native data conversion and convenience, but optional.

 ### Handling Tensorflow Events